-• Confidentiality
+Confidentiality

 Service provider agencies shall have a policy regarding informing clients of privacy rights, including use of Notice of Privacy Practices.
 For agencies and information covered by the Health Insurance Portability and Accountability Act (HIPAA), providers shall comply with HIPAA guidelines and regulations for confidentiality.
-Confidentiality and HIPAA requirements include the use of subcontractors for taxi, van, and/or rideshare services.